blackout1471/AmpStudio/README.md

 In the future i would like the application to be able to have a browse section where users can upload their effect plugins and be able download other created plugins.

 ## Contribute
-We welcome contributions to AmpStudio!
+I welcome contributions to AmpStudio!
 If you'd like to contribute, please follow these steps:

 Fork the repository and create a new branch for your feature or bug fix.
 Make your changes and test them thoroughly.